-2020 has been a strange year indeed.
-There’s been a twist at every turn and it’s been difficult to keep up from time to time.
-It’s certainly one we won’t forget.
-Which is rather ironic, considering there’s not much going on throughout it.
-Sporting events have been postponed to take place with no crowds, theatre shows and music concerts have all been put on hold and the saddest of all for us, all British festivals have been cancelled.
+2020 was a very strange year indeed.
+Staying indoors took some getting used to, and it was difficult to keep up with all the lockdown and social-distancing rules from time to time.
+It’s certainly one we won’t forget, which is rather ironic considering there wasn't much going on throughout it.
+Sporting events were postponed to take place with no crowds, theatre shows and music concerts were put on hold and all British festivals were cancelled.

-We’re as upset as anyone, but not to worry though, here at Millets, we want to make sure you still get the best summer possible!
-That’s why we’ve made this guide on how to turn your back garden into your very own festival!
-(Whilst still following social distancing measures)
+Here at Millets, we want to make sure you still get the best spring and summer possible!
+That’s why we’ve made this guide on how to turn your back garden into your very own socially-distanced festival!

 Setting Up Your Festival